ardenmonaghan/Repo/README.md

 #### 1.6 Merge Conflicts.
 - Merge conflicts will open happen when you try to merge two branches using a PR.
 - You will need to resolve the conflicts manually. by deciding which code to keep.
+- Go to PR on github > and then click on the two branches you want to compare > Build pull request

 #### 1.7 Deleting branches
 - You can delete a branch on github first, this will delete it in the remote repository